emer/etable/etview/README.md

 `etview` provides GUI Views of `etable.Table` and `etensor.Tensor` structures using the [GoGi](https://cogentcore.org/core/gi) View framework, as GoGi Widgets.

-Add this to `import` to get these views to be registered with the GoGi ValueView system:
+Add this to `import` to get these views to be registered with the Cogent Core Value system:

 ```Go
 	_ "github.com/goki/etable/v2/etview" // include to get gui views